nrkno/dotnetskolen/README_EN.md

 #### Using your own dependencies in integration tests

-One problem with our integration tests as they are now is that we have no control over the dependencies of the application while running the integration tests.
-More specifically, we used the actual data access to the web API when we ran the tests.
-In a real system, the data would not be hardcoded in the web API, but rather stored in a database or similar.
+One problem with the current state of our integration tests is that we have no control over the dependencies of the application while running the integration tests.
+More specifically, we used the web APIs actual data access while running the tests.
+In an actual system, the data would not be hardcoded in the web API, but rather stored in a database or somthing similar.
 To avoid being dependent on a database when running the integration tests, we can change the host we use in the integration tests to use a data store we specify in the tests instead of using the data store the web API is configured to use.

 ##### Implement mock of getAllTransmissions

-Let's implement our own `getAllShipments` function in the integration test project, and have our API use it instead.
+Let's implement our own `getAllTransmissions` function in the integration test project, and have our API use it instead.

 Create the file `Mock.fs` in the `/test/integration` folder: